How It Works

 1. Ingestion

 Section titled “1.
-Ingestion”The heavily optimized orchestrator script (fetch_intel.py) launches parallel requests to query over 184 distinct RSS feeds and APIs.
+Ingestion”The orchestration engine launches parallel requests to query over 184 distinct feeds and APIs.
 This encompasses the National Weather Service (NWS), Emergency Medical Services (EMS), Anchorage Police Department (APD), Alaska State Troopers (AST), and the US Geological Survey (USGS).

 2. Filtering

 Section titled “2.
-Filtering”An automatic, hardened logic filter drops non-applicable data.
-For example, it prevents global USGS earthquake data from populating the map in favor of isolated AK Earthquake Center data streams, ensuring the system remains strictly regional.
+Filtering”An automatic logic filter drops non-applicable data.
+For example, it prioritizes regional seismic data streams and isolated events over global background noise, ensuring the system remains strictly regional and focused.

 3. Enhancement

 Section titled “3.
-Enhancement”Using natural language processing models, raw dispatches are standardized into clean metrics:
+Enhancement”Using automated models, raw dispatches are standardized into clean intelligence metrics:

 - Computing an Impact Score (0-100) based on severity.